 Eighteen years after the Exxon Valdez spill in Alaska’s Prince William Sound, the Oil Spill Recovery Institute (OSRI) was still looking for a solution.
 Thirty-two thousand gallons of oil was still stuck.
 That’s enough gallons to drive the U.S. coast to coast four hundred and sixty times.
 So in 2007, the OSRI posted their problem to InnoCentive—an “Open Innovation Marketplace” where outside “Solvers” offer solutions to a “Seeker’s” “Challenge”.
 A solution to the OSRI’s Challenge came with a $20,000 reward.
 A chemist from Illinois named John Davis won.
 When he saw the Challenge posted on the InnoCentive site, Davis began thinking of analogies unrelated to his specialty.
 “I visualized the problem as drinking a slushy,” he said.
 “You end up having to whip around the straw to stir it up.
 How you make it so you don’t have to work so hard to get that slushy out?”
 As he thought about the slushy, he remembered a time he helped a friend move some concrete.
 It was a hot day and the concrete was cementing before they were ready for it to.
 Davis expressed his concern, and his friend grabbed a concrete vibrator and goes, “watch this.”
 When the vibrating metal rod touched the concrete, “it fluidized instantly, just like whooosh,” Davis said.
 It’s like when you shake your slushy in one hand and stir the straw with the other, only the rod does the shaking and the stirring.
 Davis submitted his idea to use concrete vibrators to fluidize the oil/water slush.
 “Sometimes you just slap your head,” OSRI research program manager Scott Pegau said, “and go, Well why didn’t I think of that?”
 Then he answered his own question, “Because we tend to view things with all the information we’ve gathered in our industry, and sometimes that puts us down a path goes into a wall.
 It’s hard to back up and find another path.”
 In his book Range, David Epstein notes that Pegau was explaining the Einstellung effect—”a psychology term for the tendency of problem solvers to employ only familiar methods even if better ones are available.”
 One way to avoid the Einstellung effect, Epstein writes: “[Frame] problems with distant analogies,” like Davis did.

-In a 2002 talk about speculation in the media (which is being used here as a catch-all for movies, TV, internet, books, newspapers, magazines, etc.), the late author and filmmaker Michael Crichton coined what he called the “Murray Gell-Mann Amnesia Effect.”
+In a 2002 talk, the late author and filmmaker Michael Crichton coined what he called the “Murray Gell-Mann Amnesia Effect.”
 Crichton named it after the Nobel Prize-winning physicist Murray Gell-Mann because “I once discussed it with Murray, and by dropping a famous name I imply greater importance to the effect.”
-Crichton explains that the Gell-Mann Amnesia Effect is something we’ve all experienced: “you open the newspaper to an article on a subject you know well.
+The Gell-Mann Amnesia Effect, Crichton explains, is something we’ve all experienced: “you open the newspaper to an article on a subject you know well.
 In Murray’s case, physics.
 In mine, show business.
 You read the article and see the journalist has absolutely no understanding of either the facts or the issues.
 Often, the article is so wrong it actually presents the story backward—reversing cause and effect.
 I call these the ‘wet streets cause rain’ stories…In any case, you read with exasperation or amusement the multiple errors in the story, and then turn the page to national or international affairs [or anything you don’t know as well], and read as if the rest of the newspaper is somehow more accurate about Palestine than the baloney you just read.
 You turn the page and forget what you know.”
 Crichton says the Gell-Mann Amnesia Effect operates in no other parts of life.
 “In ordinary life, if somebody consistently exaggerates or lies to you, you soon discount everything they say.
 In court, there is the legal doctrine of falsus in uno, falsus in omnibus, which means, ‘false in one thing, false in everything.’
 But when it comes to the media, we believe against evidence that it is probably worth our time to read other parts of the paper.
 When, in fact, it almost certainly isn’t.
 The only possible explanation for our behavior is amnesia.”

 Blaming The Weather Is A Trap